Why Cracks in Basement Floors Cause Water Leaks

 As pressure increases, water looks for the easiest path to escape.
 Cracks in the basement floor provide that path, allowing moisture to rise through the slab and appear inside the home.

-This is why many homeowners notice water coming through cracks shortly after rain events.
-The behavior is closely related to the broader conditions explained in why basement floors leak during rain.
+This is why many homeowners notice water coming through cracks shortly after rain events, even when the same crack stays dry during normal weather.

 Cracks Create Direct Pathways for Moisture

-A crack interrupts the solid surface of the concrete slab.
-Even a narrow opening reduces the resistance that normally slows down moisture movement.
+A crack interrupts the slab and lowers the resistance that normally slows moisture movement through concrete.

 Because of this, cracks can: